The Protect Young Eyes team is confused.

 So, back to our confusion.
 We’re left wondering “why?”

-- Either they’re lying when they tell us they’re concerned about safety (unlikely), or
+- They’re lying when they tell us they’re concerned about the safety of their child (unlikely),

 The Grace Period for Ignorant Parenting is Over

-The Internet as we know it (ignoring its military infancy) is 28 years old.
+The Internet as we know it (ignoring its military infancy) is approaching 30 years old.

 We have enough peer reviewed science to know that glowing screens are impacting the brains of our precious young people.